craftcms/docs/docs/commerce/4.x/upgrading.md

 Commerce 4 brings the power of element types to customers and addresses and incorporates new Craft 4 features.

 Address and Customer models have gone away, replaced by [Address](craft4:craft\elements\Address) and [User](craft4:craft\elements\User) elements.
-Thanks to the now-integrated [commerceguys/addressing](https://github.com/commerceguys/addressing) library (no relation), address data is now more pleasant to work with no matter what part of the planet you’re on.
+Thanks to the now-integrated [commerceguys/addressing](https://github.com/commerceguys/addressing) library, address data is now more pleasant to work with no matter what part of the planet you’re on.

 ::: warning
 If you’re upgrading from Commerce 2, see the [Changes in Commerce 3](https://craftcms.com/docs/commerce/3.x/upgrading.html) and upgrade to the latest Commerce 3 version before upgrading to Commerce 4.